pinobatch/hello-world/cheat-sheet.md

 ## Import a project

+A Git repository consists of **commits**, which represent states of the source code as a whole.
+Each commit has usually 1 or 2 parent commits representing an earlier state.
+The first commit to a repository is an **initial commit** which has no parent.

 Based on [Peter's answer] to "Import existing source code to Github":

-1. On GitHub, create the remote repository and get the SSH or HTTPS URL of the repository.
+1. Create the remote repository and get its SSH URL.
 2. Unzip the zip distribution into a new folder.
 3. Clean up the distribution.
-4. Convert any documentation to Markdown.
+4. Convert documentation to Markdown.
 5. Run these commands inside the project:

         git init
         git add .
         git commit -m "Import version X.Y.Z from ZIPURL"

+This creates the initial *commit*, or state of the source code.

-Or if your working copy has files that shouldn't be tracked quite yet, but you have a newline-separated list of files that should, you can pass this manifest file to Git (per [David King's answer]).
+Or if your working copy has files that shouldn't be tracked quite yet, but you have a newline-separated list of files that should, pass this manifest file to Git (per [David King's answer]).
-But make sure to do this *before* you set up a `.gitignore` that includes the manifest file.
+Make sure to do this *before* you set up a `.gitignore` that includes the manifest file.
 Otherwise, Git will complain that you're adding an ignored file and refuse to do anything.